Asana

 Asana provides five project views: List, Board (Kanban), Calendar, Timeline (Gantt-style), and Gantt.
 Custom fields add structured data to tasks.
 Multi-homing lets a single task live in multiple projects, which is useful for cross-functional work where one deliverable spans several teams.

-The Workflow Builder (Starter+) supports unlimited automation rules triggered by task creation, status changes, due dates, and field updates.
+The Workflow Builder (Starter+) supports automation rules triggered by task creation, status changes, due dates, and field updates.
+Starter plans cap at 250 actions/month; Advanced allows 25,000 actions/month.
 Forms (Starter+) handle work intake.
 Approvals (Advanced+) formalize review steps.
 Milestones, dependencies, and recurring tasks cover standard project structures.

 Portfolios (Advanced+) aggregate status across projects into a single dashboard showing progress, risk, and ownership.
 Goals and OKRs (Advanced+) connect daily tasks to strategic objectives with automatic progress tracking and strategy maps.
 This is Asana's clearest differentiator: a direct line from a task to a team goal to a company objective.